Information, effects, dosage, side effects

 Like the Greek legend of Sisyphus, who kept rolling a boulder uphill just to watch it roll down again and again, antioxidants have to remain strong enough to prevent free radicals from spreading through the body and the associated cell degradation.

 The external signs of free radical damage are shown, for example, by lines, wrinkles and dry skin.
 But free radicals also affect the tissues of muscles, heart, circulation, brain and other organs internally.
-At the cellular level, free radicals can cause DNA damage, which speeds up the aging process.
+At the cellular level, free radicals can cause DNA damage, which speeds up the ageing process.

 Although Spirulina appears to be mostly green, the alga actually contains four different pigments, each of which is known for its antioxidant power that acts on different parts of the body.
 This can overlap.